German occupation of Latvia during World War II

-The military occupation of Latvia by Nazi Germany was completed on 10 July 1941, by Germany's armed forces.
+The military occupation of Latvia by Nazi Germany was completed on 10 July 1941, by Germany's armed forces, as a part of the German occupation of the Baltic states during World War II.

 Initially, the territory of Latvia was under the military administration of Army Group North, but on 25 July 1941, Latvia was incorporated as Generalbezirk Lettland, subordinated to Reichskommissariat Ostland, an administrative subdivision of Nazi Germany.

 Anyone not racially acceptable or who opposed the German occupation, as well as those who had cooperated with the Soviet Union, was killed or sent to concentration camps in accordance with the Nazi Generalplan Ost.

 Persecutions

 Immediately after the establishment of German authority at the beginning of July 1941, the elimination of the Jewish and Roma population began, with major mass killings taking place at Rumbula and elsewhere.
 The killings were committed by the Einsatzgruppe A, and the Wehrmacht.
 Latvian collaborators, including 500 to 1,500 members of the Arājs Kommando (which alone killed around 26,000 Jews) and other Latvian members of the SD, also were involved.

 Some 30,000 Jews were shot in the autumn of 1941 and most of the remaining Jewish people were put into ghettos.
 In November and December 1941, the Riga Ghetto became crowded and to make room for the imminent arrival of German Jews, who were being shipped out of the country, all the remaining 30,000 Jews in Riga were taken from the ghetto to nearby Rumbula Forest, and shot.

 Jews from Germany, Austria and the present-day Czech Republic, then in the Riga ghetto were put to work and placed on very reduced rations.
 The Kaiserwald concentration camp was built in 1943 at Mežaparks on the edge of Riga, and drew most of its inmates from the ghetto.
 In the camp, the inmates were put to work by large German companies.
 Before the Soviet forces returned, all Jews under 18 or over 30 were shot, with the remainder moved to Stutthof concentration camp.

 During the years of Nazi occupation, special campaigns killed 90,000 people in Latvia, approximately 70,000 of whom were Jews and 2,000 Gypsies.
 Those who were not Jews or Gypsies were mostly civilians whose political opinions and activity were unacceptable to the German occupiers.
 Jewish and Gypsy civilians were eliminated as a result of the Nazi "theory of races" as set out in the Nazi Generalplan Ost plan.